 CrypticRock.com – Most certainly.
 In between your acting, you also attend many fan Horror conventions.
 Do you often find fans referring back to Pinhead and are you asked if the situation were right, would you return as the character?

 Doug Bradley – Yes, I have been asked that once or twice.
-(Laughs) Most of the reason people come to see me at the conventions is Hellraiser, which is not to say nothing else gets mentions.
+(Laughs) Most of the reason people come to see me at the conventions is Hellraiser, which is not to say nothing else gets mentioned.
 I’m always surprised people have seemed to follow my career as closely as they do.
-Wrong Turn 5: Bloodlines (2012) has probably gotten more comments of stuff I’ve done recently than anything else, a bit to my surprise.
+Wrong Turn 5: Bloodlines (2012) has probably gotten more comments on stuff I’ve done recently than anything else, a bit to my surprise.
 That’s always very gratifying.

 Yes, people are always asking me if there will be another Hellraiser film – are they going to do the remake?
 Am I keen on the idea of a remake?
 If they ask me to do the remake, would I do it?
 Because in the last eight years, there have been two Hellraiser films I have not been involved in, people always want to know about that and does that mean I’m never going to play the character again?
 There were specific reasons I was not involved in either Hellraiser: Revelations (2011) or Hellraiser: Judgment (2018), but I’ve never said I’m done with the character.
 To be realistic about these things, it’s been thirty-two years down the line since I first played the character.
-Time’s a bitch, as we all know, but certainly with the right script and circumstances, I would be entirely open to consider playing the role again.
+Time’s a bitch, as we all know, but certainly, with the right script and circumstances, I would be entirely open to considering playing the role again.
 I’ve never said I’m done with it.

 CrypticRock.com – That is great that you would be open to returning under the right circumstances.

-Doug Bradley –Never say never,” they say, right?
+Doug Bradley – “Never say never,” they say, right?

 CrypticRock.com – Exactly.
 There are so many conflicting stories about what was going on with a Hellraiser remake: some reports suggest that Clive submitted a script and Dimension Films declined it.
 It’s so confusing!

 Doug Bradley – Absolutely!
 To be honest, I can’t offer a definitive answer, because I don’t know the processes that went on between Clive and Dimension Films.
 It would be wrong of me to try and second guess that.
 I’ve lost track, but it’s over a decade since I first caught wind of the planned remake.
-Certainly at that point Clive was prepared to write and direct it.
-Then it blew up again a few years ago, at which time he was only prepared to write it and someone else to direct it; there has been various directors attached to it over the last decade who have come and gone.
+Certainly, at that point, Clive was prepared to write and direct it.
+Then it blew up again a few years ago, at which time he was only prepared to write it and someone else to direct it; there have been various directors attached to it over the last decade who have come and gone.
 Nobody in all of that process has ever talked to me directly about it.
 Where we are exactly, I honestly don’t know.
 I can’t say definitively at all whether there are serious plans at this stage for a remake or not.

 I’d be happy if not, only because I don’t think there is any need for it, I really don’t see the need for it – other than the producers feel they can make millions of dollars on the opening weekend.
 I think it is very, very seldom these remakes improve on the original or offer something that the original did not.
 In the case of Hellraiser, it seems to me the movie is not just standing the test of time, which it emphatically is, but it seems to me the movie is more popular now than it’s ever been.
 I’m certainly encountering a whole new generation of fans who weren’t born when the film was first released; they clearly are finding the movie as fresh and powerful as audiences did when the movie was first released.
 I don’t really see there is any need to remake it at this point.

-CrypticRock.com – That is extremely true, remakes very rarely do improve on the original films.
+CrypticRock.com – That is extremely true, remakes very rarely improve on the original films.
 Last question.
 Beyond film, you have lent your force to things such as various Cradle of Filth albums.
 What was it like providing narration for their albums?

 Doug Bradley – I kind of knew Dani, I was aware of him.
-I am always a major disappointment to my fans, because I don’t really do Heavy Metal.
+I am always a major disappointment to my fans because I don’t really do Heavy Metal.
 Music is very important in my life and I have a very broad palate, but Metal isn’t really one of them.
-I like Dani as a writer, and he’s a terrific performer, and I’ve got to know him pretty well; he is a really cool guy.
+I like Dani as a writer, and he’s a terrific performer, I’ve got to know him pretty well; he is a really cool guy.
 He recently interviewed me for Metal Hammer.
 It had been a number of years since we had spoken, but we have been talking with each other since.
-I did four albums with them, and it was fun to do; it was quick, easy, and I enjoyed doing it.
+I did four albums with them, and it was fun to do; it was quick and easy, and I enjoyed doing it.
 I get a lot of feedback from it, so clearly fans enjoyed it.
 I know Dani has got the band back in the studio working on a new album.

 1 Comment